 Achilles tendinopathy used to be known as Achilles tendonitis.
 In general, 'itis' usually refers to inflammation, so tendonitis would mean inflammation of a tendon.
 However, Achilles tendinopathy is now thought to be a better term to use because it is thought that there is little or no inflammation that causes the problem.

 If the Achilles tendon is torn, this is called an Achilles tendon rupture.
-See separate leaflet called Achilles Tendon Rupture for more details.
+See the separate leaflet called Achilles Tendon Rupture for more details.

 How common is Achilles tendinopathy?